-- 25-year, 24-hour precipitation on the surface of the liquid or slurry storage facility at the maximum level of the required design storage. - 25-year, 24-hour runoff from the facility's drainage area. - A larger precipitation event shall be used where required by state rules in lieu of the 25-year, 24-hour events.
+- 25-year, 24-hour precipitation on the surface of the liquid or slurry storage facility at the maximum level of the required design storage. - 25-year, 24-hour runoff from the facility's drainage area.

 Freeboard Volume (for liquid or slurry waste storage exposed to precipitation)